Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ### Storage Operations

-Before starting to describe the available *CRUD* operations provided by the `Aggregate` class, it's important to notice one important part of the `minos` framework and how those operations are implemented.
+Before starting to describe the available *CRUD* operations provided by the `Aggregate` class, it is important to notice one important part of the `minos` framework and how those operations are implemented.
 The nature of the framework is highly inspired by *Event Sourcing* thoughts, so that the aggregate is not simply stored on a collection that is being updated progressively without taking history into account, but the aggregate is stored as a sequence of incremental modifications known as `AggregateDiff` entries that acts as *Domain Events*.

 This set of events are stored on a *Repository* who is defined by the `minos.common.MinosRepository` interface, but also are exposed to another microservices over a *Broker*, who is defined by the `minos.common.MinosBroker` interface.
 The event based strategy has an important caveat, that is how to access the full aggregate as most business logic operations will probably require working with a full `Exam` instance (not only with the sequence of `AggregateDiff` instances).
 As the reconstruction each time a full instance is needed is a really inefficient operation, `minos` holds on a *Snapshot* who is defined by the `minos.common.MinosSnapshot` interface and provided direct access to the reconstructed instances.
 To know more about how *Event Sourcing* is implemented in `minos`, the [TODO: link to architecture] sections provides a detailed description.